onjin/chrome-kanbanpad-boost/README.rst

 ===============

 Chrome plugin to add some features to `kanbanpad`_:
+ * find user tickets by hovering user icon - (on right side)
  * collapse columns by click on title
  * remember columns states
  * show task notes as tooltips